 The stage of the life-cycle is also likely to vary across countries, affecting how well a particular position can be transferred.
 In the early stages, with preferences still in flux, a strategy based on the positioning in a lead country may not be very effective in a new country.
 Thus, the first automatic single-lens reflex camera was introduced by Canon as a mainstream product in Japan, but a specialty product for more professional photography overseas.
 In emerging countries with their pent-up demand, however, even new consumers aspire for the best products in the leading markets.
-This is why some Western companies (such as Electrolux, the home appliance manufacturer) will position themselves at the top of the market, in these emerging countries.
+This is why some Western companies (such as Electrolux, the home appliance manufacturer) will position themselves at the top of the market, even in a country like Russia.

-The typical strategic assumption is that a globally uniform positioning requires similarity of culture, of competition, and of life-cycle stage.
-However, even in countries where one or more of these requirements are not met, a standardised global positioning may still work.
+The typical strategic assumption is that a globally uniform positioning requires similarity of culture, of competition and of life-cycle stage.
+However, even in countries where one or more of these requirements are not met, a standardized global positioning may still work.
 For example, when global communications have made the brand name already well known, a global strategy may work even in a multi-domestic market.